VIVE 3DSP Audio SDK Unity Plugin

 Note

-The Geometric Occlusion has its own collider calculator.
+The Occlusion component has its own collider calculator.
 The Unity collider component does not need to be added.

 Audio Listener Settings